 Given its incredible history, the hotel is also extremely well-versed when it comes to hosting events.
 It has several spaces that can host events of all kinds and sizes, from intimate business brainstorming sessions, right through to grand celebrations in its banqueting hall.
 They hosted Queen Elizabeth’s 21st Birthday pre-party drinks, so they know a thing or two!

-The Belmond Mount Nelson celebrates being 119 years old this year (100 years of being pink in November!) and this experience shows in its absolute seamless functioning.
+The Belmond Mount Nelson celebrated being 119 years old in 2018 (100 years of being pink in November) and this experience shows in its absolute seamless functioning.
 Considering the size of the hotel, the sheer undertaking of looking after this many people is quite something to behold, and yet as guests, the service feels completely personal.

 From the liveried doorman in top hat and tails to the knowledgeable tea sommelier and everyone in-between, there is a feeling of quiet confidence that comes from knowing exactly what they are doing.

 The hotel is quietly elegant and yet not austere; there is a warmth to her walls that envelops you and takes you back in time.